mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

    ...: y_test, X_test = df_test['resp'], df_test.drop(columns='resp')
 ```

 ## Q1.
-Training the four models
+Training the models

-Our first candidate will be a logistic regression model.
+Our first candidate will be the logistic regression model.
 The maximum number of iterations has been set after some trial and error (not shown here).

 ```
 In [7]: from sklearn.linear_model import LogisticRegression